 Auckland is New Zealand's largest city, where urban life and natural splendor intersect.
-You can easily walk around the central business district, but the best way to properly explore the city is by car, as the key suburbs are quite spread out and public transport can be indirect and time-consuming.
+You can easily walk around the CBD, but the best way to properly explore the city is by car, as the key suburbs are quite spread out and public transport can be indirect and time-consuming.
 It's definitely worth visiting Newmarket, Ponsonby, Parnell, and Takapuna over on the North Shore while you're there – there are some beautiful beaches and fantastic cafes and boutiques.

 Locals are friendly and always willing to provide directions.
-It's also a safe place with a very low crime rate, which is another reason why it's often listed as one of the world's most livable cities.
+It's also a safe place with a very low crime rate, which is another reason why it's often on listed as one of the world's most livable cities.

 Tipping is not the norm in New Zealand, though some travelers opt to add gratuity when dining out.

-(check the current exchange rate).
+Currency: NZD (check the current exchange rate).

 Calling Code: +64

 Trains: The train system in Auckland is not quite as extensive as what you would find in other metropolitan cities, but there are four main lines that connect to the Britomart Train Station.
 It's a relatively new development, so everything is clean and modern.